MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-slack-to-microsoft-cloud-app-security.md

 ---
-title: Connect Slack to Cloud App Security
+title: Connect Slack to Cloud App Security (Preview)
 description: This article provides instructions for connecting Microsoft Cloud App Security to your existing Slack Enterprise Grid or Slack Enterprise Select using the App Connector APIs. ms.date: 06/09/2021 ms.topic: how-to